HelloGamesCompany/HelloEngine/README.md

 HelloEngine allows to use Ctrl + Z and Ctrl + Y to Undo / Redo changes on ImGui Widgets.
 In this version, it only applies to Transform Component widgets inside Inspector.

+* C++ Scripiting system

+You can now create and use C++ scripts to add Behavior to any GameObject.
+From the scripts, you can access any game object in the scene, create new ones, and manipulate their components.
+For Information about how to use the Scripting system, check the SCRIPTING_INSTRUCTIONS.md file.

 * Instance Rendering

 Instance Rendering.
 To improve performance, HelloEngine uses Instance rendering to render every Mesh.
 It is not finished yet, but it can be noticable when instancing multiple meshes.